HarshvardhanMagdum/docker-capstone-project/README.md

 This project demonstrates a containerized 3-tier web application using Docker.
 It includes:
 1. Frontend - Nginx web server serving static HTML.
-2. Backend - Python Flask application providing REST APIs.
+2. Backend - Python Flask application
 3. Database - MySQL database for persistent data storage.

 Each service runs in its own container and communicates through a Docker network.